 Greater Shepparton Community Safety Projects

-The Shepparton Community Safety projects are underway and were developed in response to the feedback from local residents who completed an online survey or participated in face-to-face engagement activities in 2018 to identify resident’s local safety concerns.
+The Shepparton Community Safety projects are coming to an end.
+The projects were developed in response to the feedback from local residents who completed an online survey or participated in face-to-face engagement activities in 2018 to identify resident’s local safety concerns.

 More than 780 responses were received and residents told us their key safety concerns were drug-related violence, burglaries and violent crime.
 Family violence and dangerous driving were also issues that greatly concerned the local community.

 The Greater Shepparton Community Respect and Resilience workshops were designed to build practical skills and courage to change attitudes and behaviours that enable violence in the community.
 Fifty seven people attended two workshops, attendees included residents and representatives from government and community organisations.

 As part of one workshop activity, participants were asked to identify a value that they felt connected to and work in small groups to look at ways they could take the 'value' back to their work setting, home, sports club and take the step in sharing and actioning it in some form.